w3-3w/db-migrator-r2dbc/README.md

 ## todos

-1. log in English.
-2. run migrations in transactions.
-3. option to use separated connection for migration.
+1. option to use separated connection for migration.